 Draft Civil Plans for public improvement have been submitted with the application materials for this final PUD but not yet reviewed by staff.
+Exhibit kk contains revised Civil Plans that have been reviewed by Civil West and discussed elsewhere.

 4. If the Planning Commission finds evidence of a material deviation from the preliminary development plan, the Planning Commission shall advise the applicant to submit an application for amendment of the planned unit development.
 An amendment shall be considered in the same manner as an original application.